kreamweb/wp-show-site-id/readme.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+This plugin in a multisite installation shows the ID od the current site/blog

 == Installation ==